nmehta001/notes/money/mse-academy/4_understanding_mortgages.md

 Initially, a small proportion of repayments go towards paying the capital owed as the rest go to paying off the interest.
 As you get closer towards the end of the mortgage, repayments will go towards paying off more off the capital owed.
 When repayments start, it might be surprising how much of the original amount remains.

-### 2.1.2 ‘Interest-only’ mortgage:
+### 2.1.2 ‘Interest-Only’ mortgage

 For this repayment option, you will pay the interest off and at the end of the loan period, you have to pay the original amount off in full.

-## 2.2 Fixed-rate or variable rate?
+## 2.2 Fixed-Rate or Variable Rate?

-Over the course of your mortgage, you can actually change your mortgage type, effectively getting the best deal you can when it makes financial sense to do so.
+Throughout your mortgage, you can change your mortgage type, effectively getting the best deal you can when it makes financial sense to do so.
 By exploring the different mortgage products you can understand how the lender sets interest rates.

 ### 2.2.1 Fixed-Rate Mortgages